-Betina Hershey appears as the principle dancer in featured films, Disney’s Enchanted and Mona Lisa Smile with Julia Roberts.
-Hershey performed on international and national tours of Broadway shows such as “West Side Story,” “Phantom of the Opera,” “The Fantasticks,” and “Pump Boys & Dinettes,” just to name a few.
-She composes music and plays guitar.
+Betina Hershey (vocalist, guitarist, composer) has appeared as a principal dancer in Disney’s Enchanted and Mona Lisa Smile with Julia Roberts.
+Hershey performed on international and national tours of Broadway shows including “West Side Story” and “Phantom of the Opera.”
+Betina’s in-demand original children’s musicals have been published and continuously performed nationally and internationally.

 Gullah-Geechee percussionist and composer – Dr. David Pleasant has performed with Wynton Marsalis, Paul Simon, Cecil Taylor and many others.
 David also performed on Nickelodeon, TED talks, ABC with Ted Koppel, Broadway, and all around the world.